GPUOpen-Tools/gpu_performance_api/docs/source/api_functions/gpa_endcommandlist.rst

 %%%%%%%%%%%

 Ends command list for sampling.
 You will be unable to create samples on the specified command list after GPA_EndCommandList is called.
+For DirectX 12, GPA_EndCommandList should be called before the application calls Close on the underlying command list.
+For Vulkan, it should be called before the application calls vkEndCommandBuffer on the underlying command buffer.

 Parameters
 %%%%%%%%%%